To choose art means to turn one’s back on the world, or at least on certain of its distractions.

 Do you have a Business Cave?

 It isn’t easy.
 In fact, it’s pretty darn hard.
-But we have discovered a set of Cave Rules that helps to make Cave time much more successful.
+But I have discovered a set of Cave Rules that helps to make Cave time much more successful.
 I thought, since my extended period of Cave time is fresh in my mind, that this might be a good time to share.

 Five Rules for Cave Success